vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/MM_CARD_STYLE.md

 ## Step 3: Test the Styling

 Save the `main.css` file and refresh the page in your web browser.
 You should now see the movie cards styled with the defined CSS, creating a visually appealing style for each one.

+## Step 4: Add to Commit History

+Run `git add .` in your terminal to stage this new file to be committed.

+Run `git commit -m "Added main CSS module and initial styles"` to add to your commit history for this project.

+Then push your code to Github.

 ## Explanation